OnroerendErfgoed/atramhasis/docs/source/development.rst

   the vocabularies published by EH, RCAHMS and RCAHMW at `heritagedata.org <http://heritagedata.org>`_.

-Atramhasis can easily be set up with a `Linked Data Fragments <http://linkeddatafragments.org>`_ server.
+Atramhasis can easily be set up with a `Linked Data Fragments (LDF) <http://linkeddatafragments.org>`_ server.
 This server allows posing simple `triple pattern` queries of your dataset.
 Combined with a Linked Data Fragments client, similar functionalities to a traditional `SPARQL` endpoint can be achieved.
-Atramhasis supports Linked Data Fragments (LDF) by generating a suitable config file for the Javascript server.
+Atramhasis facilitates the setup of a Linked Data Fragments server by generating a suitable config file for the `Javascript server <https://github.com/LinkedDataFragments/Server.js>`_.
-LDF can use different backends.
+This server can use different backends.
 Out of the box, Atramhasis generates Turtle files that can be used by the LDF server.
 It's also possible to configre Atramhasis with a link to the rdf2hdt command (requires a separate installation).
 In this case, everytime the conceptschemes are dumped to RDF, the dump files are also written in HDT format.